 Another thing I loved about the tour was the international audience.
 Though it was in English, there was only one other American; the other nationalities I remember were Canadian, Australian, Scottish, Irish, English, German, Spanish, Finnish, Norwegian, Italian, and Indian.
 It was so cool to think about how this group had come together to learn about such a specific piece of history, sharing the experience in one language.

 The majority of the tour was underground.
 The tunnels we used were close to the subway, and originally these tunnels had been built by the Nazis as fallout shelters.
 Throughout the tour, Jannes reminded us not to lean on the walls: the neon paint guiding the way was original from the 1940s.
 If you have claustrophobia or feel sick when breathing kind of “damp” air, you may not want to do this tour.
 However, there was another tour group associate that went along with us, so she was available to help anyone who needed to get to an exit if needed.
+Near the end, we took the U-Bahn over to the memorial at Bernauer Strasse to finish the tour, and this quick ride on the subway was also covered by our admission ticket.

 Overall, this was the perfect rainy-day activity.
 Being underground kept me dry, and I loved learning so much in-depth information about a topic I didn’t know much about before.
 They offer lots of other tours, and I wouldn’t hesitate to do another one next time I’m back in Berlin.
-I definitely recommend it to any history fans visiting the city.
+I definitely recommend it to any history nerds visiting the city.

 Have you ever done a strange or unusual tour?
 How was it?
 Let me know in the comments!